matiutd888/set-cover/README.md

 # set-cover
-Object Oriented Programming course assignment, solving set cover problem using multiple strategies
+Object Oriented Programming course assignment, solving set cover problem using multiple strategies.
+There has been Javadoc documentation written for the source code.